rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 enabled on nightly.
 Many of them are useful for debugging.
 To get a full listing of `-Z` flags, use `-Z help`.

-One useful flag is `-Z verbose`, which generally enables printing more info that could be useful for debugging.
+One useful flag is `-Z verbose-internals`, which generally enables printing more info that could be useful for debugging.

 ## Getting a backtrace
 [getting-a-backtrace]: #getting-a-backtrace